top of page

 Elise Betkowski

-Elise is a first year student at DePaul University, pursuing her Bachelor of Arts degree in psychology.
+Elise is a fourth year student at DePaul University, pursuing her Bachelor of Arts degree in psychology.
 Currently, she is interested in behavioral medicine, medication assisted therapy, as well as economic and racial disparities in health.

 (6th year Doctoral Candidate)

 Alex received his B.S. from the University of Nebraska-Lincoln in 2016 after which he worked as a behavior analysis specialist at Munroe-Meyer Institute's Center for Autism Spectrum Disorders in Omaha, Nebraska.
 He received his M.S. in psychology from DePaul University in 2020.
 As a master's student at DePaul, he researched the benefits of natural mentoring relationships on Latinx adolescents' psychological well-being under Dr. Bernadette Sánchez.
 Alex is interested in combining his research and practical experience with children and families to explore relationship factors which promote healthy behaviors and barriers preventing equitable access to nutrition among low-income communities.
-He is currently working on a meta-analysis exploring relations between government-funded nutrition assistance programs and mental health outcomes.